Improve Your Credit Score with a Secured Credit Card

 Once they have been approved and received the card, people can use the secured card the same way they would use a regular credit card.
 Stores, restaurants and any vendor who accepts credit cards will also take secured cards.
-Secured cards are available from major credit card payment networks including MasterCard, Visa and Discover.
+Secured cards are available from major credit card payment networks including MasterCard, Visa.
 As long as the merchant accepts the payment network that issues the secured card, it can be used as a method of payment, up to the credit limit.

 A statement is issued each month with a payment due date, and people can pay a minimum amount due or the balance in full.
 Secured cards do tend to carry higher interest rates than unsecured credit cards, so it’s a good idea to pay the balance off each month and avoid carrying a balance from month to month.

 Prepaid cards and secured cards: what’s the difference?